 My second tip: be careful when to use the red filter

 It does make the shots a bit less bright, and it is not always needed.
-I never use it for snorkelling for example as there is usually enough of the red colour near the surface.
+I never use it for snorkelling for example as there is usually enough red colour near the surface.

 When you’re snorkelling, consider the direction of the sun